basecamp/bc3-api/sections/timesheets.md

 * `POST /projects/1/recordings/2/timesheet/entries.json` creates a timesheet entry in the project with ID `1` under the recording with ID `2`.

 The recording can be any timesheetable type: a message, to-do, card, document, upload, schedule entry, or the project timesheet itself.

+**Project-level entries**: Time can be logged directly to a project without associating it with a specific to-do or message.
+To do this, use the project's timesheet recording ID in the URL above.
+Unlike other tools, the timesheet doesn't appear in the project's `dock` array — instead, check the project's `timesheet_enabled` flag.
+When it's `true`, you can access the project timesheet at `GET /projects/1/timesheet.json`.
+The entries in that response include a `parent` field; for project-level entries, the parent type is `Timesheet` and its `id` is the recording ID to use in the create URL.

 **Required parameters**: